linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 2 - Portfolio Theory and Practice/Chapter 05 - Risk Return and the Historical Record.md

 In contrast to the mean, the accuracy of estimates of the standard deviation can be made more precise by increasing the number of observations.
 This is because the more frequent observations give us more information about the distribution of deviations from the average.
 Thus, we can improve the accuracy of estimates of SD by using more frequent observations.

 Estimates of standard deviation begin with the variance.
 When monthly returns are uncorrelated from one month to another, monthly variances simply add up.
-Thus, when the variance is the same every month, the variance of annual returns is 12 times the variance of monthly returns: $^9$ $\sigma_A^2 = 12\sigma_M^2$ .
-In general, the  $T$ -month variance is  $T$  times the 1-month variance.
-Consequently, standard deviation grows at the rate of  $\sqrt{T}$ ; for example, the standard deviation of annual returns is related to the standard deviation of monthly returns by  $\sigma_A = \sqrt{12}\sigma_M$ .
+Thus, when the variance is the same every month, the variance of annual returns is 12 times the variance of monthly returns: $^9$ $\sigma_A^2 = 12\sigma_M^2$.
+In general, the $T$-month variance is $T$ times the 1-month variance.
+Consequently, standard deviation grows at the rate of $\sqrt{T}$; for example, the standard deviation of annual returns is related to the standard deviation of monthly returns by $\sigma_A = \sqrt{12}\sigma_M$.
 While the mean and variance grow in direct proportion to time, SD grows at the rate of square root of time.

 # 5.7 Historic Returns on Risky Portfolios